 Jesus inspires us, especially when He says, “I have come that they may have life, and have it to the full” (John 10:10).
-We are a group of imperfect people seeking to live abundant lives.
-Rich, abundant life is all about loving relationships with God and each other.
+We are a group of imperfect people seeking to live abundant, full lives.
+Full life is all about loving relationships with God and each other.

 SouthPark Church is a community of friendly people who are learning to have healthy relationships with God and one another.
-We're a group of imperfect people seeking to live abundant lives.
+We're a group of imperfect people seeking to live abundant, full lives.
 We gather together once a week to worship God, find encouragement and hope, and grow closer to Jesus.

-We'd love for you to join us at Phillip's Place Regal Theater on Sundays at 9:00 am or 10:30 am.
+We'd love for you to join us at Phillip's Place Regal Theater on Sundays at 9:00am for Traditional Worship or 10:30am for Modern Worship.
 We've created two unique styles of worship that you can read about on our worship page.
 There's no dress code, so come as you are.
-We can't wait to meet you!
-You can reach out to us here if you have any questions before your visit.
+All are welcome!
+We can't wait to meet you.

 My main responsibilities at SouthPark Church include casting vision for the direction of the church, teaching at the weekend worship services, and leading the staff.
 I am a graduate of High Point University and Harvard University.
 I am married to Lora and we have two sons.

 My main responsibilities are congregational care, adult faith development and helping lead our worship services.
 I am a graduate of Gordon-Conwell Theological Seminary with a Masters of Divinity.
 I am ordained through the Friends of St. Mary's based in London and was raised in Charlotte.
 I am married to Ryan and have three children who keep my house noisy, my fridge empty, and my heart full.

 I get to help work with several ministries including communications, production, hospitality and modern worship.
 My wife Claire and I moved to CLT in 2015 when I joined the staff, and we have a little girl.
 We love our church and we love our city!